joeybaker/rachelandjoey/README.md

 Tests are [tape](https://github.com/substack/tape).
 They can be run with `npm test`.

 ## Developing
-`npm run server` the JS in live reload mode, it's not the full server `npm run dev -- component/dir` can run just a single component `npm start` boots the server
+`npm run dev` the JS in live reload mode, it's not the full server `npm run component -- component/dir` can run just a single component `npm start` boots the server